Can-Lyme-cause-speech-issues

 Related Posts

-13 thoughts on “Can Lyme Disease Cause Speech Problems?”
+13 thoughts on “Can Lyme Disease Cause Speech Problems or Slurred Speech?”

 1. I experienced Language deficits for years before my Lyme diagnosis and treatment.
 Forgetting what I was talking about, slurred words.
 Tounge failure the pronunciation.
 Since treatment, I do not do most of any of that now. with slight conversation forgetfulness.
 But very acceptable.
 Thanks for sharing.